 TERRANCE: Do you think there's a misconception people might have about you as an artist?

 CONYA DOSS: I think so (Laughs).
 It's really interesting because I don't know if it's because of the way I look or the way I dress or what.
-They just assumed that I'm a vegetarian and I don't eat pork and all of those kind of things.
+They just assume that I'm a vegetarian and I don't eat pork and all of those kind of things.
 I'm sure pork is not good for me, but every now and then I will eat some bacon and some pork chop.
 About my music, it's really interesting when they get to talk to me and hear my story and things that's going on in my life, then they have a better understanding, like, oh okay.
 I think they have an even more appreciation for what I do.

 TERRANCE: Advice you would give the aspiring artist on consistency and longevity?